Celsius273/SE-350-rtx/README.md

 ## Linear list
 To help implement the queueing for processes and for memory management, there's a generic linear list.
+The linear list can store items of any type that supports the `sizeof` operator.
 By pulling out the queue logic, the queue logic can be coded once and debugged once, separately from the rest of the kernel.

 The linear list is like a double-ended queue with a `LL_FOREACH` operation.